Antarctica & Patagonia Expedition (Southbound)

 Relax and learn as we cruise to Argentina

-During your last few days at sea, you can take part in art workshops or perhaps enjoy a treatment in the spa.
+During your last few days at sea on board, you can take part in art workshops or perhaps enjoy a treatment in the spa.
 Get active in the gym or admire the views from the panoramic sauna.
 Relax in the outdoor pool or soak in the on-deck hot tubs.

 Visit the Science Center and find out more about the things you’ve seen, or use the time to sort through your photos and get editing tips from our onboard photographer.